- TGA Code : SIT60216/SIT60316

 They also have substantial industry knowledge and wide-ranging, specialised managerial skills.
 They operate independently, take responsibility for others and make a range of strategic business decisions.

-This course is available for the February, June and September intakes.
+This course is only available for the February intake.

 This qualification provides a pathway to work in any sector of the hospitality and events industry as a senior manager in large organisation or small business owner or manager.
 Events are diverse in nature and this qualification provides a pathway to work for event management organisations operating in a range of industries including the tourism and travel, hospitality, sport, cultural and community sectors.
 Possible job titles include:

 - Functions Managers

 - In-house Meetings Managers

 - Venue Manager

 - Executive Housekeeper

 On campus with concurrent industry placement (work and study at the same time throughout the duration of this course).